 That sounds like a daunting experience so luckily, we're here to help.
 TechRadar's guide to the best broadband deals will enable you to easily compare all of the options available and answer any questions you might have.

 Pop your postcode in and use the handy set of filters to narrow down the perfect plan for you - it literally takes less than a minute to compare broadband deals with our tool.
-Alternatively, you can see our handpicked favourites for fibre (if you can get it), broadband and TV packages and cheap broadband only plans that are really impressing us this month all below.

 Compare broadband deals

 Alternatively, you can see our handpicked favourite broadband deals for fibre (if it is available for you), broadband and TV packages and cheap broadband only plans that are really impressing us this month all below.
 We'll tell you about all the best broadband deals and free gifts around today.

 Don't have time to compare?
 There are a few options that stand out above everything else.
 In terms of purely monthly price, the trusty old Post Office is now the very cheapest you can get - a year of internet for less than £16 each month.